MLHale/nebraska-gencyber-modules/building_a_server/lesson-plan.md

+---
+layout: page
-# Lesson Plan: Building a Server
+title: Building a server
+---

 ### Summary
 This module will teach how to build a server of your own and connect it up to Littlebits..